pierrj/ecc_caller/README.md

 It also assigns a confidence score based off the number of split reads corresponding to each region as well as its coverage.

-## Requirements
+## Software requirements

 Conda installation instructions coming soon!

 ecc_caller was written to run in a RedHat Enterprise Linux environment with GNU bash version 4.2.46(20)-release.

-ecc_caller requires the following software.
+ecc_caller was written using the following software and versions.
+It is likely that ecc_caller will work with newer versions of these software but it is not guaranteed.
 Make sure these are added to PATH:
 * cutadapt version 2.4
 * BWA MEM version 0.7.17-r1188
 * samtools version 1.8